IPhone OS 2: Reception

 Rene Ritchie at iMore said, "Overall, iPhone Firmware 2.0 is a stunning achievement that really puts the iPhone on par with the Apple II and Mac as one of the great revolutions in modern technology.
 It takes it beyond simple Phone + iPod, or even smartphone, and makes it the leading contender for the next great shift in computing."
 However, they criticized it for having stability issues and overall sluggishness.

 Macworld said, "The iPhone 2.0 software is full of the kind of refinements that you'd expect from a second-generation Apple product.
 The iPhone OS still isn't perfect, and we wish Apple has addressed some lingering shortcomings, but it's a welcome step-up for what was already arguably the best mobile platform on the market."

-iPod Touch price
+Update price for iPod touch

-The update from iPhone OS 1.x to iPhone OS 2.0 cost $9.95 for iPod touch users; it was free for iPhone users.
-This was mandatory under the Sarbanes-Oxley Act, which has been since revised.
-Upgrades to iPhone OS 2.1 or 2.2 from iPhone OS 2.0 were free for iPod touch users.
+The update from iPhone OS 1 to iPhone OS 2 was free for iPhone users, but it cost $9.95 for iPod touch users, due to accounting rules and the need to comply with the Sarbanes-Oxley Act.
+These accounting rules were later changed after lobbying from Apple and other software companies.
+Free copies of the iPod touch update circulated online.
+Minor updates to iPhone OS 2 were free for iPod touch users.